-The first world war drew interest away from the arctic.
-During the peace conferences, the Norwegians could convince other nations to put Spitsbergen under Norwegian souvereignty.
-This was formally done with the Spitsbergen Treaty, which was signed 1920 in Versailles (the term “Svalbard” was not used until later).
-In 1925, it came into force.
-But Spitsbergen did not become a part of Norway just as any other part of the mainland.
-The treaty defines several frame conditions, such as
+The first world war drew interest away from the Arctic.
+During the peace conferences in Paris, the Norwegians could convince other nations to put Spitsbergen under Norwegian souvereignty.
+This was formally done with the Spitsbergen Treaty, which was signed on 09 February 1920 in Versailles (the term “Svalbard” was not used until later.
+Today, the treaty is commonly referred to as “Svalbard Treaty”, but this term is not historically correct).

-- Spitsbergen is under Norwegian administration and legislation.
+Spitsbergen is under Norwegian administration and legislation.

-- Citizens of all signatory nations have free access and the right of economic activities.
+Citizens of all signatory nations have free access and the right of economic activities.

 In practice, this has not alway been easy.
 Especially the definition of what is or is not military has been difficult on occasions.
 In 1975, the opening of the airport near Longyearbyen raised protest of the Sovjet government, which stated that the airport could be used for military purposes.
 Facilities to launch research rockets have to be removed after every rocket launch.
 In the Russian settlement Barentsburg, the size of the helicopter fleet and the helipad has at times had a size far beyond the actual needs of a mining settlement and company.